 Is GoldShirt Right for Me?

 The Engineering GoldShirt Program provides support for attaining excellence in engineering for those students whose high school records do not yet represent their potential.
 For example, Engineering GoldShirt students may have high GPAs but lower ACT scores, or did not take Advanced Placement (AP) courses.
 The program addresses the needs of students looking for a small community within the larger college.
-Enrollment in the program is competitive and determined by an on-site interview with the GoldShirt team.
+Enrollment in the program is competitive and determined by an interview with the GoldShirt team.
 Engineering GoldShirt students represent the rich diversity of Colorado.
 Previous cohorts have included students who are first in their families to attend college, minority students who are underrepresented in engineering, and English-language learners.